-ADDMOD member, member, ... member Add each named member as a module in the current archive.
-Requires prior use of OPEN or CREATE.
+ADDMOD member, member, ... member

+Add each named member as a module in the current archive.

-- CLEAR Discard the contents of the current archive, canceling the effect of any operations since the last SAVE.
-May be executed (with no effect) even if no current archive is specified. - CREATE archive
+CLEAR Discard the contents of the current archive, canceling the effect of any operations since the last SAVE.
+May be executed (with no effect) even if no current archive is specified.

+CREATE archive